travisdowns/travisdowns.github.io/_posts/2019-06-11-speed-limits.md

 I've only touched on this topic and won't go much further here: for a deeper look check out Fabian Giesen's [A whirlwind introduction to dataflow graphs](https://fgiesen.wordpress.com/2018/03/05/a-whirlwind-introduction-to-dataflow-graphs/).

 Finally, you may have noticed something interesting about the benchmark result of 2.98 cycles.
 In every other case, the measured time was equal or slightly _more_ than the speed limit, due to test overhead.
 How were we able to break the speed limit in this case and come _under_ 3.00 cycles, albeit by less than 1%?
-Maybe it's just measurement error - the clocks aren't precise enough time this more precisely?
+Maybe it's just measurement error - the clocks aren't precise enough to time this more precisely?

 Nope.
 The effect is real and is due to the structure of the test.
-We run the multiplication code shown above on a buffer of 4096 elements, so the there are 4096 iterations.
+We run the multiplication code shown above on a buffer of 4096 elements, so there are 4096 iterations.
 The benchmark loop that calls that function, _itself_ runs 1000 iterations, each one calling the 4096-iteration inner loop.
 What happens to get the 2.98 is that in between each call of the inner loop, the multiplication chains _can_ be overlapped.
-Each chain is 4096-elements long, but the start each function starts a new chain:
+Each chain is 4096-elements long, but the start of each function starts a new chain:

 ~~~c++
 uint32_t mul_chain(const uint32_t *data, size_t len, uint32_t m) {